Oliver Franks, Baron Franks

 Franks was involved in Britain's recovery after the Second World War.
 Knighted in 1946, he was the British Ambassador to the United States of America from 1948 to 1952, during which time he strengthened the relationship between the two countries.
-He was given a life peerage on 10 May 1962.
+He was awarded a life peerage on 10 May 1962, the year in which he became Provost of Worcester College, Oxford.

 Lord Franks was often called upon by the government of the day to chair important inquiries, and he is best known for his report in the aftermath of the Falklands War which ultimately exonerated the Prime Minister Margaret Thatcher and her government from charges of having failed to heed warning signals of an Argentine invasion.

 Early life

 Franks was educated at Bristol Grammar School and Queen's College, Oxford.
 He became an Oxford academic, and Provost of Worcester College.
 He was a moral philosopher by training, serving as Professor of Moral Philosophy at the University of Glasgow between 1936 and 1946.

 Oliver Shewell Franks married Barbara Tanner on 3 July 1931 at a Quaker meeting in Redland, Bristol.
 They had two daughters and she died in 1987.